 Make sure that you’re following the best WordPress security practices and that you’ll use the right plugins before you go live.

 Using WordPress as the top CMS in the marketplace already simplifies your work in multiple ways, such as providing you with countless tools and options to develop, update, and manage your brand online, even without a detailed technical knowledge.

 But still, like any other CMS, WordPress needs to be updated regularly if you want to ensure that your Divi website remains stable and that you can benefit from the latest features.
 Luckily, the CMS provides users with regular updates that enhance the platforms’ features.

 Therefore, before launching your Divi website, check if you’ll be using the latest WordPress version and if everything is compatible.
-To learn more about WordPress 5.8 and its compatibility with Divi, read this article from Elegant Themes.

 Test Browser Compatibility

 While all browsers seem alike, they all have different code and handle web elements differently, which is why you need to make sure that your Divi website is compatible with every major browser before you publish it.

 Seeing it how it looks from your browser is not sufficient to get a sense of how it will appear on different browsers such as Chrome, Firefox, Opera, and Safari.
 A great tool to help you with this purpose is Browsershots.
 W3’s latest browser stats reveal exactly which browsers you need to focus on.
 Throughout the testing process, you need to ensure that the layouts, fonts, navigation, and other elements of your site’s design are displayed properly on each of the browsers.